 - Interest bearing loans -These loans are amortizing loans.
 Repayment is expected on a regular basis, usually monthly, so that over a fixed period of time, all of the principal and interest is repaid. - Non-interest-bearing loans -The principal amount of such loans are paid back on a regular basis over time, but no interest is charged.
 Such loans are made when the borrower is able to make regular payments but even a small amount of interest is not affordable. - Deferred payment loans These loans are not fully amortized.
-Instead, some, or even all principle and interest payments are deferred to some point in the future.
-Like the amortizing loans mentioned above, these loans can accrue interest or be non - interest bearing. - A ten-year pro forma operating statement is mandatory for all rental housing projects. - Affordability period please refer to Broward County Affordability Requirements page 43 - Development interim financing and interest payments will not be considered.
+Instead, some, or even all principal and interest payments are deferred to some point in the future.
+Like the amortizing loans mentioned above, these loans can accrue interest or be non - interest bearing. - A ten-year pro forma operating statement is mandatory for all rental housing projects. - Affordability period please refer to Broward County Affordability Requirements page 34 - Development interim financing and interest payments will not be considered.

 Program funding activities: Land acquisition, rehabilitation, new construction, and down payment assistance.
 For rental properties, all HOME assisted units must be dedicated to families whose annual incomes do not exceed 80% of the median family income.
-Additionally, at least 20% of HOME assisted units (on projects having 5 or more HOME assisted units), must be for households at 50% of the median family income.
+Additionally, as per 24 CFR 92.252(b), a minimum of 20% of HOME assisted units (on projects having 5 or more HOME assisted units), must be for households at or below 50% of the median family income.
 Also, proposals are to comply with HOME rental thresholds and investment limits.
-Broward County's Consolidated Plan funding priorities are listed on Attachment "M" of this document.
+Broward County's Consolidated Plan funding priorities are listed on Attachment "M" of this document 1.
 HOME assisted rental units must be occupied by income eligible households within 18 months of project completion.

 Eligible Entities: For profits, non-profits, community development corporations, limited partnerships, municipalities, and quasi-public government entities.
-Also, "for profit" developers applying for HOME state tax credit matching funds for projects that are located in the Participating Jurisdiction (PJ) cities of Fort Lauderdale, Hollywood and Pompano Beach should seek a local tax credit match from one of those cities.
+Also, "for profit" developers applying for HOME state tax credit matching funds for projects that are located in the Participating Jurisdiction (PJ) cities of Fort Lauderdale, Hollywood and Pompano